samarthsinh2660/NovaShell/QUICKSTART.md

-# Quick Start Guide
+# NovaShell - Quick Start Guide

-Get up and running with CustomOS Shell in 5 minutes!
+Get up and running with NovaShell in 5 minutes!

+**NovaShell** is a powerful command-line shell with **21 major features** including AI-powered suggestions, Git integration, database support, and much more!

 ## Installation